Breakfast Cottage Cheese Sweet Potato Muffins

 -

-Set the oven to 350 F and line a 12 cup muffin tin with parchment liners or grease well.
+Preheat your oven to 350°F and line a 12-cup muffin pan with paper liners or lightly grease it.

 -